 Prospective Parents and Carers

 Due to the latest Government Covid-19 lockdown restrictions we are now unable to hold any Parental Tours.
-We are currently working on producing a film for you to be able to see our lovely community School in action, watch this space.
-In the meantime please click on the following links to read our prospectus, Admissions process and a short video “Ordinary Monday, February 2020”
+Please click on the following links to read our prospectus, Admissions process and scroll down for our video.

 What a success it was!